-GALA ND/SMC is pleased to announce the recipients of the 2016/2017 LGBT Student Scholarships.
-This year’s recipients are Samuel Cho ND ’18 and Maranda Pennington SMC ’17.
+GALA ND/SMC is pleased to announce the recipients of the 2020/2021 LGBTQ Student Scholarships.
+This year’s recipients are Sam Ayala ND ’20 and Ivol Fraiser SMC ’21.
 Congratulations to both winners!

 Purpose and Background

-In the spring of 2015, the Gay and Lesbian Alumni/ae of Notre Dame and St. Mary’s College created The GALA ND/SMC LGBT Student Scholarship to assist qualified LGBT undergraduate students of Notre Dame and St. Mary’s College.
-To date, two scholarships have been awarded in both the 2015/2016 and 2016/2017 academic years.
-The long term goal is to increase that to a minimum of four scholarships each year.
+In the spring of 2015, the Gay and Lesbian Alumni/ae of Notre Dame and St. Mary’s College created The GALA ND/SMC LGBT Student Scholarship to assist qualified LGBTQ undergraduate students of Notre Dame and St. Mary’s College.
+Through September – 2020, twelve scholarships have been awarded.
+The long term goal is to award a minimum of four scholarships each year.

 The students this scholarship helps are the new generation of Notre Dame and St Mary’s grads.
-Even with the changing times, LGBT students still face significant challenges that their straight peers may not.
-The purpose of this scholarship is to provide financial assistance and support to full-time undergraduate students who identify with the LGBT community.
-This scholarship will assist the recipients with reducing the financial costs incurred (~$65,000 for ’15/’16) while pursuing their education as well as allowing them to make a positive impact at Notre Dame, Saint Mary’s College, and/or the South Bend community.
+Even with the changing times, LGBTQ students still face significant challenges that their straight peers may not.
+The purpose of this scholarship is to provide financial assistance and support to full-time undergraduate students who identify with the LGBTQ community.
+This scholarship will assist the recipients with reducing the financial costs incurred (~$75,000 for ’19/’20) while pursuing their education as well as allowing them to make a positive impact at Notre Dame, Saint Mary’s College, and/or the South Bend community.

 2016/2017 Recipients Samuel Cho ND ’18 and Maranda Pennington SMC ’17

 Sam Cho is double majoring at Notre Dame in Computer Science and Graphic Design.
-He has been active in PrismND, the Asian American Association and will be co-chair of the student Diversity Council next year.
+He has been active in PrismND, the Asian American Association and was the co-chair of the student Diversity Council in 2016/2017.
 For his community service project, Sam would like to organize an event that celebrates the LGBTQ community and recognizes its importance in relation to Notre Dame’s campus similar to other diversity groups such as Latino and Asian American.
 As Sam shared, “I would very much like to change Notre Dame for the better and really increase the visibility and awareness of the LGBTQ community on campus….”.